FChappuis452/visual-fit-data/README.md

 # visual-fit-data
 In this project I will use the Django framework, and google's Fitness API to help visualize Google Fit data.
+Currently this project is best viewed in a browser window

 It will feature having to login into google to authenticate yourself and then it will pull the data from the API.